 Richmond, VA 23219

-My work “Future Perfect” will be featured in the online exhibition associated with Strange Glue – Collage at 100, a centennial exhibition of Collage curated by Todd Bartel of the Thompson Gallery/ the Cambridge School of Weston, MA (link to come)
+My collage “Future Perfect” is in the online exhibition Strange Glue – Collage at 100, Thompson Gallery/ the Cambridge School of Weston, MA

-A solo show of my Collages and Drawings in the Atrium Gallery of the Takoma Park Community Center February 3 – Mar 15 2012
+Collages and Drawings Atrium Gallery, Takoma Park Community Center Feb 3 – Mar 15 2012

 The Spirit of Wood Sculpture by Katie Dell Kaufman and Lynda Smith-Bugge May 25-Aug 27, 2011 Eleven Eleven Sculpture Space 1111 Pennsylvania Ave NW WDC

 Wax In Motion National Juried Encaustic Exhibition – 15 selected artists